Skip to main content

 Rowan-Virtua SOM is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.

-Rowan-Virtua SOM designates this program for a maximum of 2 AOA Category 1-B credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.
+Rowan-Virtua SOM designates this enduring activity for a maximum of 2 AOA Category 1-B credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

 Rowan-Virtua SOM is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Rowan-Virtua SOM designates this enduring activity for 2 AMA PRA Category 1 Credits™.
+Rowan-Virtua SOM designates this enduring activity for a maximum of 2 AMA PRA Category 1 Credits™.
 Physicians should claim credit commensurate with the extent of their participation in the activity.

 Cancellation/Refund Policy: Your registration fee, less a $25 administrative fee, will be refunded if requested in writing before beginning the course.
 Requests must be made within one week from registration.

-1 AOA Category 1-B credit / 1 AMA PRA Category 1 credit
+2 AOA Category 1-B / 2 AMA PRA Category 1 credits

 Method of Participation